sanmue/arch-linux-installation-guide/README.md

 > - to:
 >   - `UUID=7986ecc9-7656-4ccc-814f-e58f20e241a5 /          btrfs      rw,noatime,compress=zstd:3,space_cache=v2,subvol=/@ 0 0`

+&nbsp;

-> :memo: The UUIDs shown at 'with enryption' or 'without encrypion' within following points would match.
+> :memo: The UUIDs shown at 'with enryption' or 'without encrypion' within the following points would normally match.
-> They are only different because it was a seperate new installation each time with new random UUIDs generated. ge
+> They are only different because it was a seperate new installation each time with new random UUIDs generated.

 #### UEFI/GPT with encryption